DiamivaeBro/YARBS/README.md

 You can configure for what android version kernel you building, just change branch at script

-Also in releases you can find prebuilded by me redbull kernels that includes KSU
+Also in releases you can find prebuilded by me redbull kernels that includes KSU.
+A14 QPR1 ONLY
 -------------

 How to install?